ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 ## Scenario of this tutorial

-We will analyse a trajectory of metallic molydenum.
-This trajectory is blatantly not equilibrated, as the thermostat used here was intrioducing a temperature ramp.
+We will analyse a trajectory of metallic molybdenum.
+This trajectory is blatantly not equilibrated, as the thermostat used here was set to introduce a temperature ramp.

 # Files